retest/gui-state-machine-api/README.md

 ### Swagger Support
 The Swagger support is based on [swagger-akka-http](https://github.com/swagger-akka-http/swagger-akka-http).
-The URL `http://localhost:8888/api-docs/swagger.json` should show create Swagger JSON output which can be rendered by Swagger UI.
+The URL `http://localhost:8888/api-docs/swagger.json` should produce Swagger JSON output which can be rendered by [Swagger UI](https://swagger.io/tools/swagger-ui/).